In both simple and advanced search, you can use the Boolean operators AND, OR, and NOT. These must be written in capital letters.

 AND

-Without operators, the search terms are automatically combined with AND.
-This make all search terms appear in the results.
-Be aware that the words can be in the table of content and not in the bibliographic record.
+If no operator is specified, search terms are automatically combined using AND.
+This means that all search terms must appear in the results.
+Note that the terms may appear in the table of contents and not necessarily in the bibliographic record.

 OR

-At least one of the search terms linked with OR must appear in the results.
-For example, use OR to combine related terms in order to expand the search to several terms (synonyms, different spellings):
+At least one of the search terms connected with OR must appear in the results.
+OR is typically used to combine related terms in order to broaden the search (e.g. synonyms or different spellings):

 NOT

-The search term excluded with NOT must not appear in the results.
-In other words, NOT enables words or phrases to explicitly be excluded.
+The search term following NOT must not appear in the results.
+In other words, NOT allows you to explicitly exclude words or phrases from your search.

 The results include documents that contain the phrases "climate change", but not "global warming".